SecOpsPete/incident-response-sentinel/ps-suspicious-web-request/README.md

-# 🧪 Threat Detection & Incident Response Lab: PowerShell Suspicious Web Request via Invoke-WebRequest
+# 🧪 PowerShell Suspicious Web Request Detection

 This lab walks through the full lifecycle of a post-exploitation detection scenario where PowerShell is used to download a script from a remote location using `Invoke-WebRequest`.
 It demonstrates how to detect, investigate, and respond to such activity using Microsoft Defender for Endpoint (MDE), Microsoft Sentinel, and the NIST 800-61 Incident Response framework.